knu/bcbiff/README.md

     specify them in the `:folders` field, in which case you need to specify `Inbox` if you want it checked.

+* `~/Maildir/idcache.*.yml`

+    Message-Id cache files, one for each notification account.

 ## USAGE

 Prepare your `~/.bcbiff`, adjust constants defined in `bcbiff` for